2023 Best Value Communication & Journalism Bachelor's Degree Schools in Maryland

 Top 10 Best Communication & Journalism Bachelor's Degree Schools

-Our 2023 rankings named University of Maryland Global Campus the best value school in Maryland for communication and journalism students working on their bachelor’s degree.
-Located in the large suburb of Adelphi, UMGC is a public college with a very large student population.
+Our analysis found University of Maryland Global Campus to be the best value school for communication and journalism students who want to pursue a bachelor’s degree in Maryland.
+Located in the large suburb of Adelphi, UMGC is a public college with a fairly large student population.

 UMGC also made our Best Communication & Journalism Bachelor’s Degree Schools in Maryland list, coming in at #3.